metacpan/metacpan-cpan-extracted/distros/H/HTML-HTMLDoc/README.md

     # and all other desired configuration methods
     print $htmldoc->get_htmldoc_command();

+# PREREQUISITE

+This module is just a front-end to the HTMLDOC program, therefore you must have that program installed prior to attempting to install and utilize this module.

+The HTMLDOC home page at [https://www.msweet.org/htmldoc](https://www.msweet.org/htmldoc)

 # DESCRIPTION

 This module provides an OO interface to the HTMLDOC program.
 HTMLDOC is a command